swisspost-yellowcube/wooyellowcube-docs/configuration.md

 The page lists all shipping methods \(grouped by zones\) and allows you to configure YellowCube for each of them separately.
 YellowCube can be enabled by selecting _Activated_ in the _Status_ dropdown for the relevant shipping zone/method.

+Orders still can be manually sent to YellowCube on each [order detail page](orders_admin.md) even if a zone is deactivated for YellowCube.

 The other two dropdowns \(_BasicShippingServices_ and _AdditionalShippingServices_\) allow you to select the YellowCube product that should be used.
 You will find more detailed information about those in the YellowCube Interface Manual.

 ## Activity Log